Shape your adventure: With Extensions, every beginning and ending is yours to create. Learn More.

 Many other nationalities are eligible for a simplified visa in advance (without the need for an authorisation letter of invitation), including USA.
 If you are eligible for a visa in advance then you should apply for one as for visas upon arrival, a letter of invitation is still required.
 Should you need an authorisation letter, please contact Exodus at least 8 weeks before departure as we can arrange this for you through our local operator.

-It is no longer necessary for you to complete a currency declaration form upon arrival (unless you are carrying over US$2,000 with you).
+It is no longer necessary for you to complete a currency declaration form upon arrival (unless you are carrying more than US$2,000 with you).
 You will still need to keep your receipts given by each hotel that you stay in – please hold on to these as they may be checked when you leave.

 There have also been greater restrictions on bringing medicine into Uzbekistan.
 If you have any special medicine we recommend you check with the Uzbekistan embassy about allowed quantities.
 You should also bring copies of your prescriptions and declare them upon arrival.
 Visa regulations can change without notice.
 Please check the current regulations in good time to obtain a visa if one is required.